vaibhavreddys/Yolov5_DeepSort_Pytorch/README.md

 - `nvidia-docker`
 - Nvidia Driver Version >= 440.44

+Do not forget to install the requirements specified in the `deep_sort` and `yolov5` directories.

 ## Before you run the tracker

 Github block pushes of files larger than 100 MB (https://help.github.com/en/github/managing-large-files/conditions-for-large-files).
 Hence you need to download two different weights: the ones for yolo and the ones for deep sort